akirarsah/CSC-172-Grading-Script/README.md

 3) When execution ends, grades will be compiled in GradeBook.txt.

-Note: GradeBook.txt is ERASED after every script execution.
+Note: GradeBook.txt is CLEARED at the start of script execution.

 ## INPUT FORMAT